LeoArs06/ChangeMyMAC/README.md

 ## macOS
 This readme refers to the macOS program.
 Change branch to see other supported OSes

+## Disclaimer
+As you can imagine, changing the MAC Address of interfaces can be used to "bypass" some device restrictions into a network, or some other stuffs like that.
+That being said, this program was designed and solely meant for EDUCATIONAL PURPOSES.
+WE DO NOT ENCOURAGE TO USE THE PROGRAM FOR MALICIOUS PURPOSES, AND WE ARE NOT GOING TO BE RESPONSIBLE FOR ANY OF YOUR ACTIONS.
+Use your brain!!!

 ## Requirements
 - Know how to find all the informations needed such as the interface name (of course)
 - **sudo** access (password)